 Gather Up-To-Date Information

 If there have been significant changes in your life since the last time you went shopping for auto insurance, make sure all information is updated in your new quotes.
+There are many important factors that determine auto insurance pricing.
 For example, buying a home or getting auto insurance after marriage usually means cheaper rates for you since homeowners and married people have a tendency to file fewer claims.
 If you add a teen driver to your household, or looking to move to a new ZIP code, then what you pay may drastically change.

 Comparing quotes usually requires information you can easily identify: your name, address, the make and model of your car, insurance history and a list of past claims and violations.
 Once you find a policy you like, continue to get more information before purchasing it.